-- Numbness in the neck, arms, lower back or leg(s)
+Numbness in the neck, arms, lower back or leg(s)

-If conventional treatments for failed back surgery have not worked for you, contact Laser Spine Institute.
+> If conventional treatments for failed back surgery have not worked for you, contact Laser Spine Institute.
 We can review your case to ascertain whether one of our minimally invasive procedures are a possible solution to your continued pain.
-Contact Laser Spine Institute now for answers to your questions and a complimentary review of your MRI or CT scan.
+Contact Laser Spine Institute for answers to your questions and to receive a complimentary review of your MRI or CT scan.